Glossary of Formal Languages and Compilation

 S-attributed

 a class of attribute grammars containing only synthesized attributes.
-Bottom-up single-pass evaluation, compatible with LR parsing.
+Evaluated in a single bottom-up pass, compatible with LR parsing.

 → See L10